PHB-CPHB/test-Integration-testing/README.md

 1. Testing the connection between Database and DataLayer
    * This will be completed with JUnit4

-2. Testing the connection between ServiceLayer and DataLayer
+2. Testing the connection between ServiceLayer and DataLayer.
    * This will be completed with JUnit4

 3. Testing the connection between UserInterfaceLayer and ServiceLayer
    * This will be completed with JUnit4